-- Group 1: Active duty military and Veterans, current and former foster youth up to age 24, Verified Homeless Youth who are under the age of 25, CalWORKs, EOPS and DSPS students. - Group 2: Eligible student athletes and those enrolled in the Freshman Year Academy or First Year Experience. - Group 3: Continuing students with 45-90 GCCCD degree-applicable units. - Group 4: First-time to college students who have completed an orientation, assessment, and developed a student education plan. - Group 5: Continuing students with 12 or more units but not more than 44.5 GCCCD degree-applicable units. - Group 6: Continuing students with 0-11.5 GCCCD units. - Group 7: New applicants who have applied but not gone through the matriculation process. - Group 8: Open enrollment includes students with 90 or more GCCCD degreeapplicable units.
+- Group 1: Active duty military and Veterans, current and former foster youth up to age 24, Verified Homeless Youth who are under the age of 25, CalWORKs, EOPS and DSPS students, a student who is a Tribal TANF recipient. - Group 2: Eligible student athletes and those enrolled in the Freshman Year Academy or First Year Experience. - Group 3: Continuing students with 45-90 GCCCD degree-applicable units. - Group 4: First-time to college students who have completed an orientation, assessment, and developed a student education plan. - Group 5: Continuing students with 12 or more units but not more than 44.5 GCCCD degree-applicable units. - Group 6: Continuing students with 0-11.5 GCCCD units. - Group 7: New applicants who have applied but not gone through the matriculation process. - Group 8: Open enrollment includes students with 90 or more GCCCD degreeapplicable units.